web-auth/doc/symfony-bundle/configuration-references.md

 ### Request Profiles

 {% hint style="success" %}
-If you don't create the `creation_profiles` section, a `default` profile is set.
+If you don't create the `request_profiles` section, a `default` profile is set.
 {% endhint %}

 The parameters for the request profiles (i.e. the authentication) are very similar to the creation profiles.
-The only difference is that you don’t need all the detail of the Relying Party, but only its ID (i.e. its domain).
+The only difference is that you don't need all the detail of the Relying Party, but only its ID (i.e. its domain).

 {% code title="app/config/webauthn.yaml" lineNumbers="true" %}
 ```yaml